mcgurk/RetrOrangePi_shaders/README.md

 test720 doesn't obey any aspect ratio settings!
 All pixels are assumed to be square.
 Every pixel are scaled by 3, so size of image are fixed (you can't scale it).

+## Theory

+Modern televisions have panels which have fixed resolutions.
+If that resolution would be very large compared to emulated device, we wouldn't have any problems.